 Method Two: Use Quick-Drying Nail Products

-In an ideal world, you would have a collection of fast drying nail products.
+In a perfect world, we’d all have a selection of fast-drying nail products.

-I understand however that you may be on a budget, or that you just want to quickly dry your nails right now with the nail polishes that you currently have.
+However, I understand that budget constraints might be a factor, or maybe you just want to dry the nail polishes you already own quickly.

 Hey – I’m Jemma – a certified nail technician and manicurist with over fifteen years of hands-on industry experience.
 I created AlmondNails.com to share all that I have learned about the nail industry – from the different types of manicures available, suggestions for wear, recommendations for keeping nails strong and healthy, all the way through to providing the best nail salon tips and practices.